ni/nimble/specs/templates/component-interaction-design.md

 *How, when, and where should you use this component?*
 *Compare this component with other related components.
 How does it differ?*
 *How should you decide between related components?*
+*Should the component support alternate visual styles? (e.g. primary, outline, block, ghost, disabled)* *When should you use alternate visual styles?*

 ## Design